Nerfiti/Virtual_Machine/README.md

 "DisASM.exe"

-To get the file "DisASM.exe", it is necessary to compile the files "DisASM.cpp", "LinesLib.cpp" and "MyGeneralFunctions.cpp"
+To get the file "DisASM.exe", it is necessary to compile the files "DisASM.cpp", "DisASM_UTILS.cpp", "LinesLib.cpp" and "MyGeneralFunctions.cpp"

 "DisASM.exe" translates "Code_machine.bin" to a text file with a description of the commands.